This disease presents as an inflammation of the skin, which can take different forms and have other causes.

 - Elidel.
 Topical PDE4 inhibitor.

-Topical calcineurin inhibitors have been shown to be effective both in achieving clearance of the lesion and in reducing relapse when used long-term and proactively.
+Topical calcineurin inhibitors are effective both in achieving clearance of the lesion and in reducing relapse when used long-term and proactively.

-Similarly, in clinical trials, the PDE4 inhibitor has shown success in clearing the lesion and managing symptoms.
+Similarly, in clinical trials, the PDE4 inhibitor has successfully cleared the lesion and managed symptoms.

-This medicine blocks or “inhibits” an enzyme called phosphodiesterase 4 or PDE4 so that it does not allow too much inflammation in the body.
+This medicine blocks or “inhibits” an enzyme called phosphodiesterase four or PDE4 so that it does not allow too much inflammation in the body.

-PDE4 is produced by cells of the immune system and helps the body function in part by controlling cytokines.
+PDE4 is produced by cells of the immune system and helps the body function by controlling cytokines.

 Cytokines are parts of proteins also produced by cells that contribute to inflammation.

 When cytokines are mistakenly activated in the body, the resulting inflammation can contribute to the development of certain diseases, including atopic dermatitis.